natty98282/flutter-login/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]] Dowell Newsletter App is a user-friendly app that allows you to subscribe and unsubscribe to Dowell Newsletter channel.
-With its attractive user interface and good quality user experience, you can easily stay updated with new information by subscribing to the newsletter.
+[![Product Name Screen Shot][product-screenshot]] Dowell Newsletter Subscription App is an app that allows users to subscribe and unsubscribe to Dowell Newsletter channel.
+With its attractive user interface and good quality of user experience, you can easily stay updated with new information by subscribing to the newsletter.

-Additionally, the app allows user the check subscribed users to the newslatter. the app performance have been optimized whihc makes it fast and light.
+Additionally, the app show the list of subscribed users to the newslatter. the app performance have been optimized which makes it fast and light.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>